livnebenhemo/Deep-Learning-Final-Project/README.md

 # Final Project
 This is our final project of Deep Learning Course.
-The topic of our project is adersraial examples for camera relative pose estimation neural network.
+The topic of our project is adersarial examples for camera relative pose estimation neural network.
 In our project, we based use RelPoseNet as our model :

 # RelPoseNet